KenHV/kenhv.com/_posts/2024-08-28-securing-a-linux-server.md

 If you're using Cloudflare proxy, we need to do a bit more so that Fail2Ban bans the end user's IP and not Cloudflare IPs.
 Follow my blog post on [setting up Fail2Ban With Nginx and Cloudflare Free](https://kenhv.com/blog/fail2ban-with-nginx-and-cloudflare-ipv6).
 For all Nginx jails, you should be using the same `action` as the ones in that post.

+## CIS Benchmarks

+[CIS benchmarks](https://www.cisecurity.org/cis-benchmarks) are configuration recommendations and best practices to harden and protect your servers.
+They provide benchmarks for operating systems, cloud providers, and several applications like Docker and Nginx.
+You can download their benchmarks [here](https://downloads.cisecurity.org/).
+Applying their level 1 profiles is good enough for most.

+Ubuntu Pro users can use the [Ubuntu Security Guide](https://ubuntu.com/security/certifications/docs/usg) tool to audit and apply CIS and DISA-STIG (security guidelines from the U.S. Department of Defense) profiles automatically.
+For Debian, OVHCloud maintains scripts that you can use.
+You can find the scripts and instructions in [this GitHub repo](https://github.com/ovh/debian-cis).

+Make sure not to blindly apply everything.
+Go through each and every configuration.

 That pretty much covers it.
 Just make sure you're using strong and random passwords/passphrases for everything.

 If you have any comments or suggestions, feel free to [mail me](mailto:ken@kenhv.com)!

 ## Changelog

+- `09 Sep 24`: Added CIS benchmarks section
 - `06 Sep 24`: Added `passwd --lock` and expanded snippet to disable UFW syslog spam
 - `30 Aug 24`: Added basic explanations
 - `29 Aug 24`: Added info about UFW and Docker